 To conclude, having a poor power factor can not only cost more, but also affect your productivity.
 We often propose the payback for the system is less than a year – depending on your monthly energy usage.
 If you need further questions answered, check out Sage Automation article.

 Johnson & Phillips manufacture, install, retrofit, maintain and repair power factor correction units and can create bespoke units to suit your needs.
 We have worked in all sectors from; healthcare to manufacture, industry and recycling, we do it all.
-All our solutions are suitable a range of applications including 11kV transformers and others.
+All our solutions are suitable a range of applications including 11kV transformer and others.